Hammerfest Municipality

 Hammerfest (Hámmerfeasta /se/) is a municipality in Finnmark county, Norway.
-The administrative centre of the municipality being the town of Hammerfest which is considered the northernmost town in the world with more than 5,000 inhabitants (see: Hammerfest).
+The administrative centre of the municipality being the town of Hammerfest which is considered the northernmost town in the world with more than 5,000 inhabitants.
 Some of the main villages in the municipality include Rypefjord, Kvalsund, Forsøl, Hønsebybotn, Akkarfjord i Kvaløya, Akkarfjord i Sørøya, and Kårhamn.

 The 2693 km2 municipality is the 19th largest by area out of the 357 municipalities in Norway.
 Hammerfest is the 103rd most populous municipality in Norway with a population of 11,338.
 The municipality's population density is 4.2 PD/km2 and its population has increased by 0% over the previous 10-year period.

 The municipality encompasses parts of three large islands: Kvaløya, Sørøya, and Seiland.
 Other small islands such as Håja, Lille Kamøya and Kamøya are also located here.
 Most parts of the municipality do not have a road connection with the rest of Norway; only Kvaløya island is connected to the mainland, via the Kvalsund Bridge.

 The town of Hammerfest is considered to be one of the northernmost city/towns in the world.
 For more information, see Hammerfest.